Amy Robach: Jeffrey Epstein story

-Robach further stated: “One of the reasons an interview with Roberts was not broadcast was because, we were so afraid we wouldn’t be able to interview Kate and Will, so I think that had also quashed the story.”
+Robach further said: “One of the reasons an interview with Roberts was not broadcast was because, we were so afraid we wouldn’t be able to interview Kate and Will, so I think that had also quashed the story.”

-Robach responded to the leaked video with this statement: "As a journalist, as the Epstein story continued to unfold last summer, I was caught in a private moment of frustration.
+Robach responded to the Project Veritas leaked video, stating: "As a journalist, as the Epstein story continued to unfold last summer, I was caught in a private moment of frustration.
 I was upset that an important interview I had conducted with Virginia Roberts didn’t air because we could not obtain sufficient corroborating evidence to meet ABC’s editorial standards about her allegations.
-My comments about Prince Andrew and her allegation that she had seen Bill Clinton on Epstein's private island were in reference to what Virginia Roberts said in that interview in 2015.
+My comments about Prince Andrew and her allegation that she had seen Bill Clinton on Epstein's private island were about what Virginia Roberts said in that interview in 2015.
 I was referencing her allegations—not what ABC News had verified through our reporting.
 The interview itself, while I was disappointed it didn't air, didn't meet our standards.
 In the years since, no one ever told me or the team to stop reporting on Jeffrey Epstein, and we have continued to aggressively pursue this important story."

-ABC News issued a statement, asserting: "At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story.
+ABC News asserted: "At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story.
 Ever since, we’ve had a team on this investigation and substantial resources dedicated to it.
 That work has led to a two-hour documentary and 6-part podcast that will air in the new year."

 T.J.
-Holmes affair
+Holmes affair and firing from ABC News

-On December 5, 2022, Robach, along with her GMA3 co-host T. J. Holmes, were taken off the air following the public disclosure of a romantic relationship between the two.
+On December 5, 2022, Robach and her GMA3 co-host T. J. Holmes were taken off the air following the public disclosure of a romantic relationship between the two.

 On January 27, 2023, both Robach and Holmes were fired from ABC News as a result of their relationship.

+On December 5, 2023, they launched a podcast, Amy & T.J., on iHeartRadio.

 Personal life

 Family

 Robach is a cousin of former Nashville Star contestant Matt Lindahl.
 Her aunt and uncle were performing-arts teachers at her high school.

-Robach was married to Tim McIntosh from 1996 until filing for an uncontested divorce in 2008.
-They have two daughters, Ava (2002) and Analise (2006).
+She was married to Tim McIntosh from 1996 until filing for an uncontested divorce in 2008.
+They have two daughters, born in 2002 and 2006.

-Robach became engaged to former Melrose Place star Andrew Shue in September 2009, after meeting him at a book party the previous April.
-They were married on Robach's 37th birthday, February 6, 2010, at The Lighthouse at Chelsea Piers, adjacent to the Hudson River.
-It was reported she and Shue separated in August 2022, after it was discovered Robach was having an affair with her GMA3 co-anchor T. J. Holmes.
+Robach became engaged to former Melrose Place star Andrew Shue in September 2009.
+They were married on her 37th birthday, February 6, 2010, at The Lighthouse at Chelsea Piers, adjacent to the Hudson River.
+It was reported they separated in August 2022, after it was discovered Robach was cheating on him with her GMA3 co-anchor T. J. Holmes.
+The divorce was reportedly finalized in March 2023.
+In September 2025, Robach and Holmes got engaged.